cloudflare/cloudflare-docs/content/workers/runtime-apis/headers.md

 ## Related resources

-* [Console-logging headers](/workers/examples/logging-headers/#console-logging-headers) - Review how to log headers in the console.
+* [Logging headers to console](/workers/examples/logging-headers/) - Review how to log headers in the console.